Salutation (estate)

 The Salutation estate is a 45-room Colonial Revival mansion on West Island, in Glen Cove, Long Island.
-The house was built in 1929 by architect, Roger Bullard for Junius Spencer Morgan III.
-Samuel Yellin, a master iron worker, also worked on this house.
+The house was built in 1929 by architect Roger Bullard for Junius Spencer Morgan III.
+Master iron worker Samuel Yellin also worked on this house.
 The home was originally constructed in 1919, with a later addition completed in 1929.
 It was used as the main residence for Junius Spencer Morgan III and his family.

-The home is 27,000 sq. ft. and has had only three owners.
-In 1974, Junius Spencer Morgan III sold the estate to John Stockwell Samuels, III, a Texas-born coal magnate, prominent lawyer, and father to actor, John Stockwell.
-In 1993, the estate on 21.46 acres was for sale by the United States Bankruptcy Court for the Eastern District of New York for $5.7 million, and was purchased by Margo Walker, a real estate broker and socialite, for $9 million dollars.
-In 2017, the home was put up for sale again, along with the other homes on the island, for the price of $125 million dollars.
+The home is 27,000 sqft and has had only three owners.
+In 1974, Junius Spencer Morgan III sold the estate to John Stockwell Samuels, III, a Texas-born coal magnate, prominent lawyer, and father to actor John Stockwell.
+In 1993, the estate on 21.46 acre was for sale by the United States Bankruptcy Court for the Eastern District of New York for $5.7 million, and was purchased by Margo Walker, a real estate broker and socialite, for $9 million.
+In 2017, the home was put up for sale again, along with the other homes on the island, for the price of $125 million.

 The home's guest house, known as "Creek House", served as a weekend refuge for Jackie Kennedy in 1964, after the assassination of her husband, President John F. Kennedy.